ChasingUX/jesse-site/source/work/digitalocean.md

 </a> -->

 ##Droplet Management
+Droplets are managed from a central interface that serves as a linear index of your entire infrastructure setup.
+While it does not show relationships, networks, and tagging, that will be shipping soon!
+For example, if I have an app that uses 2 database servers, 10 load balanced compute servers, and a Floating IP, I want to see a visual interpretation of these relationships.

+The index is searchable and filterable, and is primarily used as a dashboard to dive into particular Droplet pages.

 <a class="enlarge border" href="/assets/images/projects/digitalocean/droplet_index.jpg">
   <img src="/assets/images/blank.jpg" data-src="/assets/images/projects/digitalocean/droplet_index.jpg">
   The cloud home today – a searchable & sortable list of the user's Droplets
 </a>

+####Individual Droplet
+The individual Droplet page allows a user to monitor or take action on their Droplet.
+The graphs tab is shown by default so system administrators can quickly and easily monitor the performance and load of their servers.

+Users can also resize, rebuild, backup, access the console, or destroy their Droplet (amongst other things).
+The centralized Droplet interface makes it relatively easy and quick to take action on a Droplet.

 <a class="enlarge border" href="/assets/images/projects/digitalocean/manage_droplet_snapshot.jpg">
   <img src="/assets/images/blank.jpg" data-src="/assets/images/projects/digitalocean/manage_droplet_snapshot.jpg">
   Droplet Management Screen - new Snapshot panel
 </a>

 ##Images
+During Droplet creation, we can enable backups which automatically create an image of that Droplet on a routine schedule.
+On the Images page we can track all of our backups or create new, on-the-fly snapshots of the Droplet.

 <a class="enlarge border" href="/assets/images/projects/digitalocean/images.jpg">
   <img src="/assets/images/blank.jpg" data-src="/assets/images/projects/digitalocean/images.jpg">